d1r7b46/webapp90days/README.md

 **Week 11-12:** Server-Side Template Injection (SSTI) & XML External Entity (XXE) Injection <br>
 **Week 13:** Review, Practice, Seek Mentorship, & Take Next Steps <br><br>

-I will try to find learning material for each major section based on the 4 predominant learning styles.
+I will try to find free resources for each major section based on the 4 predominant learning styles.
 Many people need to utilize a mixture of learning styles to grasp concepts.
 Feel free to work your way through everything provided or to go through it until you feel comfortable discussing the topic in an interview or with peers. <br>
 The 4 types are: <br>
 **Visual** - learning via diagrams, pictures, charts, notes with different spatial arrangements or colors<br>
 **Auditory** - learning via active listening<br>